ocular-d/blog/_posts/2020-12-28-vscode-writing.md

 This article showcases how you can use VS Code to catch insensitive, inconsiderate writing, check your content against your editorial and content style guides, identify typos and grammatical errors.

+*Add info about reading time, number of words, git, etc*

 ## Prerequisite

 *Add a note that we install everything into the project dir and not global*